AdrianLopez116/SmallerDatabaseScript/README.md

 # SmallerDBScript

 ## Overview
 `SmallerDBScript.py` is a Python script for migrating a subset of data from a large SQLite database to a smaller one.
 It's particularly useful for extracting and transferring specific records based on defined criteria.
-This script is designed for databases that use the SQLite engine.

 ## Features
 - Connects to an existing large SQLite database.